 Lonsdale is active in the community and partners with a number of charities to help support causes that are important to our adviser community.

-Our focus for the next 2 years is around helping to break the stigma around Mental Health.
-Lonsdale has partnered with the Let's talk Foundation to help break the cycle around mental health.
-Lonsdale is donating $20,000 per years for the next 2 years towards supporting the valuable community programs that let's Talk runs to help create awareness around mental issues issues and encouraging people to seek the help they may need.
+Our focus for the next 2 years is helping to break the stigma around Mental Health.
+As a result, Lonsdale has partnered with the Let's talk Foundation to help break the cycle around mental health.
+Lonsdale is donating $20,000 per years for the next 2 years towards supporting the valuable community programs that let's Talk runs to help create awareness around mental issues and encouraging people to seek the help they may need.

 Lonsdale is a proud support of Hope Village that helps raise funds for children in Indonesia.
 The Lonsdale Community recently raised over $16,000 to purchase 30 new computers to help these children with their schooling in the classroom.
 Changing lives.
 Impacting generations.